 - Contributes to the advancement of knowledge: By testing hypotheses, researchers contribute to the growth of knowledge in their respective fields by confirming existing theories or discovering new patterns and relationships.

 Hypothesis testing has some limitations that researchers should be aware of:

 - It cannot prove or establish the truth: Hypothesis testing provides evidence to support or reject a hypothesis, but it cannot confirm the absolute truth of the research question.

 - Results are sample-specific: Hypothesis testing is based on analyzing a sample from a population, and the conclusions drawn are specific to that particular sample.

 - Possible errors: During hypothesis testing, there is a chance of committing type I error (rejecting a true null hypothesis) or type II error (failing to reject a false null hypothesis).

 - Assumptions and requirements: Different tests have specific assumptions and requirements that must be met to accurately interpret results.

 After reading this tutorial, you would have a much better understanding of hypothesis testing, one of the most important concepts in the field of Data Science.
 The majority of hypotheses are based on speculation about observed behavior, natural phenomena, or established theories.

-If you are interested in statistics of data science and skills needed for such a career, you ought to explore Simplilearn’s Postgraduate Program in Data Analytics.
+If you are interested in statistics of data science and skills needed for such a career, you ought to explore Simplilearn’s Post Graduate Program in Data Science.